"Palmyra is so much more healthy than other reefs. It has an intact marine ecosystem where the entire food web is still in place."

-Palmyra Atoll, a Nature Conservancy preserve since 2001, celebrates its first anniversary as a Marine National Monument this month.
+Palmyra Atoll, a Nature Conservancy preserve since 2001, recently celebrated its fifth anniversary as a Marine National Monument.
 Scientists say the expansion of the protected area to 13 million acres is helping establish Palmyra as a world-class research site.
 The goal: to discover solutions that will reverse the decline in reefs worldwide.

-“Because Palmyra is free from human pressures like overfishing and pollution, we believe lessons learned there about how reefs survive can help us save them in Hawai‘i and beyond,” said Dr. Eric Conklin, Hawai‘i chapter marine science advisor.
+“Because Palmyra is free from human pressures like overfishing and pollution, we believe lessons learned there about how reefs survive can help us save them in Hawai‘i and beyond,” said Dr. Eric Conklin, the Conservancy's Hawai‘i director of marine science.
 “The Conservancy is dedicated to working with our partners to unlock the secrets contained in this natural reef ecosystem.”

 I first went to Palmyra in 2001 right after The Nature Conservancy purchased the atoll.
 As a marine ecologist, I started out studying Palmyra’s amazing bonefish population, for insights on what they eat, where they move, how often they reproduce, and how they survive catch and release.
 Studying this important recreationally fished species in an environment with little to no fishing pressure can tell us a lot about how to keep bonefish at healthy levels in other places.